5 Advantages of PMP over MBA

 - The average annual salary of an MBA in the US is around $100,000.

-As a result employers are on the look out for professionals who fit their company’s profile—people with hard earned expertise, who can demonstrate clear leadership in their chosen fields.
+As a result, employers are on the lookout for professionals who fit their company’s profile—people with hard-earned expertise, who can demonstrate clear leadership in their chosen fields.
 It’s no wonder most companies today seek PMP certified project managers.

-Now that you know the advantages of the PMP over an MBA, the choice is yours.
+Now that you understand the advantages of the PMP over an MBA, the choice is yours.

 However, there are some positives to an MBA that a PMP certification cannot match.
-For instance in an MBA program you will learn business practices and theories that are not covered in a PMP program.
-In addition, if you are lucky enough to be doing your MBA from a prestigious school, you will get access to better networking opportunities.
+For instance, MBA programs teach business practices and theories that are not covered in a PMP program.
+In addition, if you are able to attain an MBA from a prestigious school, you will get access to better networking opportunities.

-On the other hand PMP prepares you for what is now one of the fastest growing professions in the world today.
+On the other hand, getting PMP certified prepares you for what is now one of the fastest-growing professions in the world today.
 It requires a professional to have solid work experience, which the certification then builds upon.
-As a result, a PMP Certification makes you job ready.
+As a result, a PMP certification makes you job ready.

-In the ideal world, you should aim for both the degrees.
-And this is the choice that many are making.
-MBA’s are getting their PMP Certification and vice versa.
-This is sure to make you a more rounded professional.
+In the ideal world, you should aim for both degrees, and this is the choice many professionals are making: MBAs are getting their PMP certification and vice versa.
+Having both is sure to make you a better-rounded professional.

 About the On-Demand Webinar